ftjuh/I2Cwrapper/README.md

 ### Interrupt mechanism

-To keep the controller from having to constantly poll the target device for some new event (e.g. an input pin change), the controller can use the `I2Cwrapper::setInterruptPin()` function to tell the target to use one if its pins as an **interrupt line**.
-The target may use it if it wants to inform the controller about some new event.
+To keep the controller from having to constantly poll the target device for some new event (e.g. an input pin change) over I2C, the controller can use the `I2Cwrapper::setInterruptPin()` function to tell the target to use one if the target pins as an **interrupt line**.
+The target's modules may use it if they want to inform the controller about some new event.
 Of course, an additional hardware line connecting this target pin and a free, interrupt-capable controller pin is needed to use the interrupt mechanism.

 The **controller** will have to implement an interrupt service routine (ISR) to listen to the respective controller pin.
 After having received an interrupt, it must call `I2Cwrapper::clearInterrupt()` to clear the target's interrupt state and find out about the reason that caused the interrupt.